-This Environmental, social, health and safety policy (annex 1) will guide the execution of the services.
+This Environmental, social, health and safety policy will guide the execution of the services.
+The policy has been attached in Annex 1.

 3.2 CODE OF CONDUCT

 The code of conduct in Annex 2 has been set out to take into account considerations of Environment, Social and Health issues, Occupation Health and Safety of experts, client's and contractor's personnel and the community.